marmelab/EventDrops/README.md

 ## Installation

-You can use npm to install event-drops
+You can use `npm` to install event-drops

 ```
 npm install event-drops --save
 ```

-Additionally you can also use bower
+For Bower users, even if Bower is not officially supported, you can still use GitHub URL such as:

 ```
-bower install event-drops --save
+{
+    "dependencies": {
+        "eventDrops": "marmelab/EventDrops#0.1.2"
+    }
+}
 ```

 ## Usage